Ricco’s Homepage

 Research Background

 I graduated from Cornell University with a major in astronomy with a concentration in astrophysics and a minor in physics.
-I have been conducting research at Cornell for over three years alongside Professor Nicholas Battaglia and Dr. John Orlowski-Scherer.
-I was recently awarded a Fulbright Research Award, where I am currently conducting cosmic ray research at the University of Perugia under Professor Nicolas Tomassetti.
-Afterwards, I will attend the University of California, Riverside to pursue a PhD in Astronomy.
+I have been conducting research at Cornell for over five years alongside Professor Nicholas Battaglia and Dr. John Orlowski-Scherer.
+After graduating, I was awarded a Fulbright Research Award to study cosmic rays at the University of Perugia under Professor Nicolas Tomassetti.
+I am currently attending the University of California, Riverside to pursue a PhD in Astronomy under Professor Steve Choi.

 Current Research Interests

-☄️ Under Professor Battaglia and Dr. Orlowski-Scherer, I have been studying thermal emission flux from asteroids in our solar system.
-We use data collected by the Atacama Cosmology Telescope, which has prompted new questions into asteroid regolith, such as the flux discrepancies across infrared and millimeter wavelengths.
+Under Professor Battaglia and Dr. Orlowski-Scherer, I have been studying thermal emission flux from asteroids in our solar system.
+We use data collected by the Atacama Cosmology Telescope, which has prompted new questions into asteroid regolith, such as flux discrepancies across infrared and millimeter wavelength observations.

 Past Research Endeavors